diegoviana89/meli/run.md

 - Your favorite IDE (IntelliJ IDEA, VS Code, or Eclipse recommended)

 This project use H2 DB (in memory database), so you don't need to install any database.
-The file data.sql contains all the queries to create and populate the tables.
+The file data.sql contains all the queries to create and populate the tables and it is executed automatically when the application starts. if you want to interact with H2 console and view the data, please go to the Database section in this file.

 ## Getting Started